MaxVerevkin/ewc/README.md

-# EWC - Explorary Wayland Compositor
+# EWC - Experimental Wayland Compositor

+Wayland compositor from scratch in Rust.